viennamapping/mpicartreorderlib/README.md

 env LD_LIBRARY_PATH=/path to library/lib/:$LD_LIBRARY_PATH <execution command>
 ```
 The test application can also be compiled using CMake.
+In the CMakeLists.txt file, provided in test directory, one can set the path to the header files of the library via `include_directories(<path to header directory>)`.
+The linker needs to know where the library is found, this is specified with `link_directories(<path to lib directory>)`.
+As demonstrated in the CMakeLists.txt of the test directory, both accept relative paths.

 ## Licence